 As previously mentioned, researchers believe that mechanical failures cause more accidents than those counted by the NHTSA, and this is supported by the 3 percent incidence of collisions involving issues related to steering, suspension, and engine power management systems.
 Detecting these problems is a little more complicated for accident investigators after collisions, but they can certainly be determined by auto service technicians to lessen the risk of crashes.

-When our technicians spot issues that can compromise your safety on the road, they will let you know, and these are the problems that should be fixed right away before they turn into dangerous mechanical failures.
-Keeping your car safe is always easier if you follow a recommended maintenance schedule.
+When our technicians spot issues that can compromise your safety on the road, they will let you know.
+These are the problems that should be fixed right away before they turn into dangerous mechanical failures.
+Keeping your car safe is always easier if you follow a recommended automobile maintenance schedule.